jaypal1046/dead_code_analyzer/README.md

 - Supports custom exclusion patterns to skip specific files or directories.
 - Experimental support for analyzing multiple projects and flavored `main` functions (e.g., `main_dev.dart`, `main_prod.dart`).
 - Verbose mode for debugging reference counting issues.
+- Detects and categorizes all Dart class types and their usage locations.

 **Note**: The current version uses a regex-based analysis, which may misreport references for classes with constructors.
 An AST-based approach is in development for improved accuracy (see [Limitations](#limitations)).